ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### WAN Optimizer
 {: #hcx-archi-source-wan-opt}

 HCX also provides software-defined WAN Optimization.
 The WAN Optimization appliance is a highly recommended component that performs WAN conditioning to reduce effects of latency.
 It also incorporates Forward Error Correction to negate packet loss scenarios, and deduplication of redundant traffic patterns.
-Altogether, these reduce bandwidth use and ensure the best use of available network capacity to expedite data transfer to and from IBM Cloud.
+Altogether, these reduce bandwidth use and ensure the best use of available network capacity to expedite data transfer to and from {{site.data.keyword.cloud_notm}}.

-Virtual machine migration relies on the combination of Cloud Gateway and WAN Optimization appliance to achieve unparalleled mobility between vSphere on-premises and IBM Cloud.
+Virtual machine migration relies on the combination of Cloud Gateway and WAN Optimization appliance to achieve unparalleled mobility between vSphere on-premises and {{site.data.keyword.cloud_notm}}.

 ![Source WAN Optimizer](../../images/source_wan_optimizer.svg "Source WAN Optimizer"){: caption="Figure 3.
 Source WAN Optimizer" caption-side="bottom"}

 ### Layer 2 Concentrator
 {: #hcx-archi-source-layer-2-conc}

 The Network Extension Service is provided by the Layer 2 Concentrator (L2C).
-It extends a Layer 2 network from the on-premises vSphere data center to IBM Cloud and enables seamless migration between the data center and the cloud.
+It extends a Layer 2 network from the on-premises vSphere data center to {{site.data.keyword.cloud_notm}} and enables seamless migration between the data center and the cloud.
 The Layer 2 concentrator is required to stretch the on-premises network to IBM.

 The Layer 2 Concentrator appliance has two interfaces:
-* Internal trunk interface: Handles virtual machine traffic on-premises for the extended networks by using a translational bridge mapping to a corresponding stretched network in IBM Cloud.
+* Internal trunk interface: Handles virtual machine traffic on-premises for the extended networks by using a translational bridge mapping to a corresponding stretched network in {{site.data.keyword.cloud_notm}}.
-* Uplink interface: HCX uses this interface to send encapsulated overlay traffic to and from IBM Cloud.
+* Uplink interface: HCX uses this interface to send encapsulated overlay traffic to and from {{site.data.keyword.cloud_notm}}.
 Application data travels through this interface.

 ![Source L2 Concentrator](../../images/source_l2_concentrator.svg "Source L2 Concentrator"){: caption="Figure 4.
 Source L2 Concentrator" caption-side="bottom"}